jellenberger/docker-builds/jupyter-base/readme.md

 ## jellenberger/jupyter-base

-This Dockerfile and requirements.txt can be modified to create a Jupyter environment based on [jupyter/scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook).
+This is a template for a Jupyter environment based on [jupyter/scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook).
+It install additional packages from `requirements.txt`.